raspberrypilearning/getting-started-web-dev/en/step_4.md

 --- task ---

-Trinket opens the `index.html` page.
+Trinket will open the `index.html` page.

 Add the highlighted code: